carlablanco/dlp-to-data-catalog-asset/README.md

 --table TABLE
 ```

-Make sure to replace the placeholder values (PROJECT, location_category, DATASET, INSTANCE, ZONE, DB_NAME, and TABLE) with the appropriate values for your specific setup.
+Make sure to replace the placeholder values (PROJECT, LOCATION_CATEGORY, DATASET, INSTANCE, ZONE, DB_NAME, and TABLE) with the appropriate values for your specific setup.